 As a product manager, you can try some of the productivity hacks mentioned earlier to maximize product managers' impact.
 The aim should be to optimize workflow and get more done in less time by taking advantage of various tools and techniques.

-Product managers can also use productivity hacks to help them stay organized and on top of their tasks.
+Product managers can also use a team productivity tracker to help them stay organized and on top of their tasks.
 Start implementing any of the five techniques mentioned above and see how it bolsters your productivity.
 And gradually, you can add other hacks to the mix.